wdi-sf-fall/notes/week_04_production_ready_applications/day_03_bcrypt_passport/readme.md

 #### Cookie Session

 This module allows us to store a tiny piece of session information in a cookie.
 This is how we are able to maintain state if our server goes down.
-This module depends on cookie-parser so we need to not only run `npm install --save cookie-session` but also `npm install --save cookie-session`.
+This module depends on cookie-parser so we need to not only run `npm install --save cookie-session` but also `npm install --save cookie-parser`.
 Serializing creates a session for us which is great for persisting accross pages.
 But when happens when our server goes down or we restart it?
 Without a cookie, we would have to force our user to log in again, which is not the best user experience - so in order to maintain state even when a server goes down, we use a cookie.

 #### Connect Flash